 Do you need your documents certified and legalized for Singapore?

-At National Apostille, Inc., we take the guesswork out of legalizing your documents for the country of Singapore.
+At USA Apostille, Inc., we take the guesswork out of legalizing your documents for the country of Singapore.
 Our trained and knowledgeable staff are available Monday-Saturday from 8am to 7pm to answer your questions and provide you easy to follow step-by-step instructions.
 We provide expedited US legalization services ensuring that your documents will be completed quickly.

 Singapore is not a member of the Hague Apostille Convention (Convention of 5 October 1961 Abolishing the Requirement of Legalization for Foreign Public Documents).
 Documents being sent to this country require State, US Department of State, and Singapore Embassy legalization.
 This three step process is necessary in order for the country of Singapore to accept your documents.